giacomozanatta/a-priori-openmp/README.md

 | -----------       | ----------- | ----------- | ----------- | ----------- | ----------- |
 | 16          | 95328ms       | 8391ms | 2089ms | 181ms | 103949ms

 With the -O3 flag, the code is compiled in a more efficiently way: with 16 threads we took only 103949ms (1.7 min. circa) to finish instead of 240183ms (4 min. circa).
+**Sequential implemenation with -O3 flag tooks 567555ms.**
 ## Notes
 ### Map Reduce approach
 - We can also use a map-reduce approach to perform this task: